Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 This prevents accidental unscoped access — if a client forgets to pass a scope, the request fails immediately instead of writing to the global partition.

-A personal finance application where each household has its own agent scope.
+A support portal where each customer workspace has its own agent scope.

 amodal.json — require scope in production: